alexmc1510/Udacity-Data-Analyst/P4-Explore-greenhouse-dataset/README.md

 <br>
 Data: National Oceanic and Atmospheric Administration.
 Graphic and some description adapted from [NASA](https://climate.nasa.gov/causes/).

 In this project, I explore the historic greenhouse gas emissions data for different countries using R and apply exploratory data analysis techniques.
-In the process, I also build a Shiny app for everyone to explore the 42 years of greenhouse gas emissions by different countries.
-You can play with my shiny app [here](https://arjan-hada.shinyapps.io/greenhouse-gas/)
+In the process, I also build a [Shiny app](https://arjan-hada.shinyapps.io/greenhouse-gas/) for everyone to explore the 42 years of greenhouse gas emissions by different countries.
+You can interact with my shiny app [here](https://arjan-hada.shinyapps.io/greenhouse-gas/).

 ## Getting Started
 1. Clone the Udacity-Data-Analyst repo to your computer.